The Benefits of Pilates

 Develop a strong core – flat abdominals and a strong back

 Pilates exercises develop a strong “core,” or center of the body.
 The core consists of the deep abdominal muscles along with the muscles closest to the spine.
 Control of the core is achieved by integrating the trunk, pelvis and shoulder girdle.

 Gain long, lean muscles and flexibility

 More conventional or traditional workouts are weight bearing and tend to build short, bulky muscles – the type most prone to injury.
 Pilates elongates and strengthens, improving muscle elasticity and joint mobility.
 A body with balanced strength and flexibility is less likely to be injured.

 Create an evenly conditioned body, improve sports performance, and prevent injuries

-In the same vein, a lot of these same conventional workouts tend to work the same muscles.
-This leads weak muscles tend to get weaker and strong muscles tend to get stronger.
+Many of these same conventional workouts tend to work the same muscles.
+This leads to weak muscles getting weaker and strong muscles stronger.
 The result is muscular imbalance – a primary cause of injury and chronic back pain.